 This Award recognises the approach that farmers take to accomplish the important management practices of operating a successful farm business.
 This will include the development, implementation and review of systems and processes and the degree to how these form part of the overall management of their business.
 This may include the use of industry professionals and networks and how they contribute to the sustainability of the business enterprise.

-The Hill Laboratories Harvest Award recognises excellence in productive and resilient pasture and crop growing systems including horticulture and viticulture.
-A good understanding of soil protection and pasture or crop husbandry should be demonstrated.
+Formerly known as the Harvest Award, the Hill Laboratories Agri-Science Award recognises excellence in the use of technology tools to increase productivity and minimise environmental impacts.
+A good understanding of soil and water protection should be demonstrated, with supporting measurement records.
 An active weed and pest management plan would also be in evidence.

-View 2016 Hill Laboratories Harvest Award winneers here
+View 2017 Hill Laboratories Harvest Award winners here

 The Innovation Award is given in recognition of the identification and implementation of economically and environmentally sustainable farming systems.
 The Award recognises farmers and farming families who develop or embrace new technologies and systems and have an established record of advancing farm practices for improved outcomes.